kubos/example-python-gateway/README.md

 ### Note on Major Tom Deployment Environments

-If you have Basic Authentication enabled on your deployment (usually true if you're accessing it over `your-org.majortom.cloud`), please make sure to include the argument for providing those credentials.
+If you have Basic Authentication enabled on your deployment (usually true if you're accessing it over `your-org.majortom.cloud`), you'll need to enter those credentials to connect.
+Enter basicauth login credentials for your Major Tom deployment (if it’s active) with `-b {username}:{password}`, for example: `-b kubos:password123`.
 Run `python3 run.py -h` for the full information on how to include it.

 If you are running the on-prem version of Major Tom, you'll need to include the `--http` flag, as we currently do not support https for on prem.

 ## What does this Demo Satellite do?

 Now that you've connected the gateway, it will automatically create a new satellite named "Space Oddity" and load in command definitions for it.

-You can now issue those commands to the satellite through the connected Gateway, which accomplish a wide variety of simulated tasks, all of which are explained by the description under each command.
+You can now issue those commands to the satellite through the connected Gateway, which accomplish a wide variety of simulated tasks.
+Open each command and read its description to understand what it does!

 To find these commands, go to Major Tom under the mission you originally created and look up Space Oddity in the Satellites Menu: